Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 I absolutely loved my time in Vienna, especially because I came in December when the Christmas Markets were on, and I’m sure you’ll feel the same (no matter when you’re coming).

-Just to recap, this post on where to stay in Vienna has the best areas with the top hotels in each, plus 2 bonuses with some amazing apartments in the city and hotels near the airport!
+Just to recap, this post on where to stay in Vienna covers the best areas and the top hotels in each, plus 2 bonuses featuring amazing apartments in the city and hotels near the airport!

-Vienna is beautiful yet very crowded all year round, so I recommend you book your hotel as soon as possible to secure your room.
+Vienna is beautiful yet very crowded year-round, so I recommend booking your hotel as soon as possible to secure your room.

-As always, if you have any questions or recommendations, please leave them below in the comments.
+As always, if you have any questions or recommendations, please leave them in the comments below.

 I hope you will enjoy your stay in Vienna!